Why You Pay Inheritance Tax in the UK

 • Reality: Inheritance Tax can apply to a broader range of individuals due to the value of inherited assets.

-Another misconception is that leaving everything to your spouse avoids Inheritance Tax.
-While it’s true that transfers between spouses are generally exempt, this doesn’t necessarily mean that Inheritance Tax is avoided entirely, as the tax may still be due when the surviving spouse passes away.
+Another misconception is that leaving everything to your spouse can result in no Inheritance Tax.
+While it’s true that transfers between spouses are exempt from Inheritance Tax, this doesn’t necessarily mean that Inheritance Tax is eliminated entirely, as the tax may still be due when the surviving spouse passes away.

 The Truth about Gifts and Wealth Transfer